Steak Salad Wraps with Chili Yogurt Sauce and Crushed Tortilla Chips

 - 1 ½ cups plain, unsweetened greek yogurt

-- 2 ½ tbsp freshly squeezed lime juice
+- 2 ½ tablespoon freshly squeezed lime juice

 For the Steak Salad Wraps: